Continuing Education Requirements

 - CONTINUING EDUCATION REQUIREMENT

-- Continuing education" refers to educational activities in which the interpreter engages after successfully passing the certification examination.
+- Continuing education" refers to approved educational completed by the interpreter after successfully passing the certification examination.

 - All certified interpreters must complete sixteen (16) hours of approved continuing education during each two-year compliance period.

-- There are five means by which an interpreter may obtain continuing education credits:
+- There are four means by which an interpreter may obtain continuing education credits:

 - Language-specific interpreting and translating education;